Frank Walker (American football)

-Frank Bernard Walker (born August 6, 1981) is an American former professional football cornerback who played in the National Football League (NFL) for the New York Giants, Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
+Frank Bernard Walker (born August 6, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New York Giants, Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
 He was selected by the Giants in the sixth round of the 2003 NFL draft.
-He played college football at Tuskegee University.
+He played college football for the Tuskegee Golden Tigers.

 Early life

 Walker attended Booker T. Washington High School, where he practiced football, baseball and track.
 As a senior, he played running back in six games, rushing for 948 yards and 12 touchdowns.
 He finished third in the state in the 100-yard dash.

 Walker accepted a football scholarship from Tuskegee University.
 As a freshman, he appeared in nine games playing mostly on special teams.
 As a junior, he appeared in nine games, playing right cornerback opposite Drayton Florence.
 He also was employed as a nickel back.

 He contributed to the school winning 3 consecutive SIAC Football Championships (2000–2002).
 He finished his college career with 92 tackles (64 solo), 2 sacks, 6 tackles for loss, 6 interceptions and 34 passes defensed.
 In 2013, his jersey number was retired by Tuskegee University.
 In 2024, he was inducted to the SIAC Hall of Fame in Atlanta.